rafaelsf80/cloud-bigquery-android/README.md

-# BigQuery Streaming with Android using the gcloud-java library #
+# BigQuery Streaming from an Android device using the gcloud-java library #

 This sample Android app shows the [gcloud-java library for BigQuery](https://github.com/GoogleCloudPlatform/gcloud-java#google-cloud-bigquery-alpha) (alpha) working on an Android device.
 The app streams data coming from the Android magnetic sensor (X, Y, Z) into an existing table/dataset in BigQuery.